Puttin' a ring on it... The NuvaRing that is!

 The ring may also increase the risk of blood clots (particularly due to the type of progestin in the ring), heart attack, gallbladder and liver conditions, and stroke.

 If you're interested in learning about different birth control methods or using the NuvaRing, talk with your health care provider.
-At Columbia, students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
 Whether or not you get hooked on the NuvaRing, it's nice to know there's another reliable form of birth control out there.